bullhorn/rest-api-docs/source/includes/_intro.md

 API users should use data-center-specific URLs for login workflows based on the results of making a GET rest-services/loginInfo request with the API_Username to return the list of correct URLs for that user: https://rest.bullhornstaffing.com/rest-services/loginInfo?username={API_Username}

+If you do not use the correct URLs for a user, you will receive a 307 redirect to the correct data center.
+Your code must be written to handle that 307 redirect.

 Web URLs are case-sensitive, except for machine names.
 All REST API URLs should be considered case-sensitive.